 Email cover letters obviously need to convey the same information as traditional, hard-copy cover letters, but there are a few writing and formatting differences to keep in mind, should you send your materials via email.

-- How to Send an Email Cover Letter: Includes tips and guidelines for formatting and sending email cover letters, including important reminders about attachments and sending test emails.
+- Make sure you understand formatting and sending email cover letters, including important reminders about attachments and sending test emails.

-- Salutation Examples: Not sure how to address the person who will be reading your cover letter?
-This article offers guidelines, even if you don’t know the name of the hiring manager.
+- Make sure you know how to address the person who will be reading your cover letter, even if you don’t know the name of the hiring manager.